terry3041/pyChatGPT/README.md

 ### How do I get it to work on Google Colab?

-It is normal for the seession to be crashed when installing dependencies.
-Just ignore the error and run your script.
+It is normal for the session to crash while installing dependencies.
+Just ignore the error message and run your script.

 ```python
 # install dependencies